alimranahmed/LaraBlog/readme.md

 # Personal Blog Using Laravel 5.3
 #### Let's keep it as simple as possible
 A blogging system for personal use.
-Minimal library used.
+Minimum library used.
 No frontend theme and anything heavy or unnacessary library used.

-### Features
-1. Posting and Managing blog posts
+##### There are four several types of users
+1. Owner
+  1.1.
+Can do anything that can be done by admin
+  1.2.
+Can also create admin user
-2. Managing visitor's comments
+2. Admin
+  * Can manage articles and comments of other users
+  * Can manage categories
+  * Can manage keywords
+  * Can manage other users except Owner
+3. Author
+  * Can write aritcle and can manage his own article
+  * Can manage comments on his own article
+4. Reader
-3. Visitor can comment on published article
+  * Can read and comment on article providing his email address.
+  * Can subscribe to be notified for new article
-4. Search for article
+  * Can search for article with
-5. Monitoring visitors
+  * Can navigate article based on categories

 ### Technologies Used:
 1. Laravel 5.3